priyeshpatel/moodmap/README.md

 foreman export supervisor ./
 ```

-This resulting file will need to be edited so that `/bin/sh venv_run.sh` is run
+This resulting file will need to be edited so that `/bin/sh venv_<process>.sh`
-as the command and then added to the system's Supervisor directory (often
+is run as the command in each case and then added to the system's Supervisor
-`/etc/supervisor/conf.d/`).
+directory (often `/etc/supervisor/conf.d/`).

 Supervisor can then be reloaded with `sudo supervisorctl reload`.